AudioBible/AudioBible/README.md

 # How to help

-1. Pray and watch the videos
+1. Pray, read, hear and watch the videos

     MT 6:9 After this manner therefore pray ye: Our Father which art in heaven, Hallowed be thy name.